cfkubo/JobMatch_AI/README.md

 ## Contributing

-A lot cloud be improve.
+This project is proof of concept and I belive a lot cloud be improved.
 Please feel free to fork and implement your ideas